Michel-HENRY/LMECA2300-Project/README.md

  * a **deps** directory containing the BOV library
  * a **shaders** directory containing custom particles shaders.

+See [src/README.md](src/README.md) for a description of the src directory.

 See [doc/COMPILING.md](doc/COMPILING.md) for a step by step tutorial on how to build the program.